-Years ago, after Waffles was past kittenhood, we noticed that every time either he or Katie would go to the vet, there'd be a period of time after we got home that Waffles would exhibit some very out of character behavior.
+Years ago, after Waffles was just past kittenhood, we noticed that every time he or Katie would go to the vet, there'd be a period of time after we got home that Waffles would exhibit some very out of character behavior.

-Our vet explained to us that this displacement aggression is quite common, even among cats who ordinarily get along great.
+Our vet explained to us that displacement aggression is quite common, even among cats who ordinarily get along great.

 With so many of our friends and readers going through similar veterinary procedures with their own kitties, we hope our experience and how we dealt with it will help.

 Whenever Katie or Waffles has an appointment at the vet, they both go.
 This way, both come home smelling like the vet clinic.
 Even if Waffles never gets out of the carrier.
 It's not a 100% perfect solution, but it can lessen the animosity once everyone is home.
 If your clowder is much larger, perhaps bringing only the kitty who is most prone to displacement aggression along for the ride would lessen the unwanted behavior once home.

 2. The Quarantine

 Depending upon the degree of aggression observed once we return home from the vet, sometimes a quarantine is in order.
 We've never experienced anything verging on physical harm, but it's extremely stressful for all involved.
 In this situation, a time-out can be very beneficial.
 Our home office is a perfect place for a quarantine.
 It's a kitty-comfortable room with a litter box, food and water, plenty of windows, and a place to scratch, nap, and play.
 Most important, it has a door.

 For regular vet visits, the quarantine may only last a couple of hours.
 But back in January, when Katie had her dental surgery, the quarantine became necessary for a few days.
 Waffles spent his time in the office, Katie had the rest of the house, and Glogirly split her time between the two.